 - Learn more about Native American ceremonies and traditions through the Smithsonian's online exhibition, "American Indian Powwows: Multiplicity and Authenticity."

-- Various branches of the New York Public Library will be hosting events for all ages throughout the month, from a “Virtual Comics Chat,” to movie and crafts nights, and more.
+- Various branches of the New York Public Library will be hosting events for all ages throughout the month, from book clubs to movie nights, arts and crafts, and more.

 - From Bowling Green to Van Cortlandt Park, learn more about the many historically significant locations throughout New York City that connect back to Native American history.

-- Join the Thunderbird American Indian Dancers at the Queens Farm Museum on November 13 at 2 pm for an Autumn Dance Celebration in appreciation of the summer harvest.
+- Join the Thunderbird American Indian Dancers at the Queens Farm Museum on November 12 for the Harvest Dance Celebration in appreciation of the summer harvest.

 There are many great Indigenous stories and storytellers that people of all ages can engage with this month.
-From fantasy novels to biographies and memories, we’ve assembled a book list that covers a wide range of cultural backgrounds and unique perspectives that we hope parents, students, and educators can enjoy and learn from throughout November and the year.
+From fantasy novels to biographies and memoirs, we've assembled a booklist that covers a wide range of cultural backgrounds and unique perspectives that we hope parents, students, and educators can enjoy and learn from throughout November and the year.

 Early Readers (Grades 3K–2)